rushithkarunaratne-catapult/Vaccine-Coding-Challenge/README.md

 # Vaccine-Coding-Challenge

-Vaccine rest api for AFFNO coding challenge using Flask.
+API created for a coding challenge

 Assumptions made -